pizycki/RavenCage-3.5/README.md

 # FAQ

 ## I cannot access my RavenDB server website.
-There is something wrong with `localhost`, Win2016 and Docker.
+There is something wrong with `localhost`, Windows and Docker.
 I have no idea what can that be.
 To get access to RavenDB website, get container IP.
 Simply type `docker inspect <container_ID>` and look for `Networks.IPAddress`.
 Make sure the port you mapped to is open in your firewall settings!

+**Update 11.2017**
+According to [this article](https://blogs.technet.microsoft.com/networking/2017/11/06/available-to-windows-10-insiders-today-access-to-published-container-ports-via-localhost127-0-0-1/), from Windows 10 build 17025 `localhost` and `127.0.0.1` should work as expected.